goransh/react-super-context/README.md

 ### 1. Simple example

 **1**.
-Use the `createSuperContext`-function to create your context.
+Use the `createSuperContext` function to create your context.
 It takes a function that returns the state and returns a context object as well as a hook to access the state.
 ```javascript
 // CounterContext.js
 export const [counter, useCounter] = createSuperContext(() => {